 A poster can be a great tool at a conference for drawing people into conversation and give the audience a visual representation of your work.
 It is important to have a well put together poster that is easy to read and can be eye catching.
 The following are suggestion, please consult with your supervisor to make sure you meet their requirements.

 Here are a few do’s and don’ts for creating a scientific poster.
-Also see links below for examples of good posters.

 Use the right program